cybercongress/go-cyber/docs/run_validator.md

 cyberdcli query staking validators --trust-node=true
 ```

-If you see your `<your_node_nickname>` with status `Bonded` and Jailed `false` everything is good.
+If you see your `<your_node_nickname>` with status `Bonded` and Jailed `false`, everything is good.
 You are validating the network.

 ## Maintenance of the validator

 ### Jailing

-If your validator got under slashing conditions, it will be jailed.
+If your validator got under slashing conditions, it will get jailed.
-After such event, an operator must unjail the validator manually:
+If it happens the operator must unjail the validator manually:

 ```bash
 cyberdcli tx slashing unjail --from=<your_key_name> --chain-id euler-5